wd400/8085simCli/README.md

 4. If a hexcode terminates in a semicolon(:), it is considered to be a memory location.
 The memory pointer will be reset to this location while writing the hexocodes.
 5. If a line starts with '/', it is considered a comment
 6. Anything other than the above mentioned things will be thrown as error.

+The examples directory list few examples of how a script file should be written.